makerdao/community/governance/votes/Executive vote - June 8, 2022.md

 As a result of this [post](https://forum.makerdao.com/t/details-about-spells-to-be-included-in-june-8th-2022-executive-vote/15532) from the [StarkNet Engineering Core Unit (SNE-001)](https://mips.makerdao.com/mips/details/MIP39c2SP19), the following changes will be made, if this executive proposal passes:

 - The DAI Bridge Limit will be increased by 100,000 DAI from **100,000 DAI** to **200,000 DAI**.
-Please note Maker Governance has already approved a DAI Bridge Limit of up to 5 million DAI in this governance [poll](https://vote.makerdao.com/polling/QmUnhQZy#poll-detail).
+Please note Maker Governance has already approved a DAI Bridge Limit of up to 5 million DAI in this governance [poll](https://vote.makerdao.com/polling/QmUnhQZy).
-- [DSChief](0x0a3f6849f78076aefaDf113F5BED87720274dDC0) will be given control over [L1EscrowMom](https://etherscan.io/address/0xc238E3D63DfD677Fa0FA9985576f0945C581A266).
+- [DSChief](https://etherscan.io/address/0x0a3f6849f78076aefaDf113F5BED87720274dDC0) will be given control over [L1EscrowMom](https://etherscan.io/address/0xc238E3D63DfD677Fa0FA9985576f0945C581A266).
 This change will allow Maker Governance to shut down the Starknet Bridge via an Executive Vote without needing to wait for the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) for the shutdown to take effect.
+	- This will be achieved by calling `setAuthority(0x0a3f6849f78076aefaDf113F5BED87720274dDC0)` on the L1EscrowMom contract.

-### Core Unit Budget Transfer
+### Strategic Happiness Core Unit (SH-001) Budget Distribution

-As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67), **230,000 DAI** will be transferred to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0xc657aC882Fb2D6CcF521801da39e910F8519508d](https://etherscan.io/address/0xc657aC882Fb2D6CcF521801da39e910F8519508d), if this executive proposal passes.
+As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67), the following budget distributions will take place for the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11), if this executive proposal passes:

+* **230,000 DAI** will be transferred to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0xc657aC882Fb2D6CcF521801da39e910F8519508d](https://etherscan.io/address/0xc657aC882Fb2D6CcF521801da39e910F8519508d).
+* **540,000 DAI** will be streamed to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0xc657aC882Fb2D6CcF521801da39e910F8519508d](https://etherscan.io/address/0xc657aC882Fb2D6CcF521801da39e910F8519508d) starting on 2022-06-01 and ending on 2023-03-15.
+* **250 MKR** will be streamed to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0x955993Df48b0458A01cfB5fd7DF5F5DCa6443550](https://etherscan.io/address/0x955993Df48b0458A01cfB5fd7DF5F5DCa6443550) starting on 2022-06-01 and ending on 2026-06-01 with a cliff date of 2023-11-23.

-Please note this address is different to the address listed in the [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67) after the Core Unit Facilitator set up a multi-sig wallet for the Core Unit.
+Please note the address for the DAI budget distributions is different to the address listed in the [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67) after the Core Unit Facilitator set up a multi-sig wallet for the Core Unit.
 Please see this forum [post](https://forum.makerdao.com/t/mip40c3-sp67-modify-core-unit-budget-strategic-happiness-sh-001/13805/93) for more details.

-### Core Unit Budget Stream

-As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67), **540,000 DAI** will be streamed to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0xc657aC882Fb2D6CcF521801da39e910F8519508d](https://etherscan.io/address/0xc657aC882Fb2D6CcF521801da39e910F8519508d) starting on 2022-06-01 and ending on 2023-03-15, if this executive proposal passes.

-Please note this address is different to the address listed in the [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67) after the Core Unit Facilitator set up a multi-sig wallet for the Core Unit.
-Please see this forum [post](https://forum.makerdao.com/t/mip40c3-sp67-modify-core-unit-budget-strategic-happiness-sh-001/13805/93) for more details.

-### Core Unit MKR Vesting Stream

-As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP67), **250 MKR** will be streamed to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at [0x955993Df48b0458A01cfB5fd7DF5F5DCa6443550](https://etherscan.io/address/0x955993Df48b0458A01cfB5fd7DF5F5DCa6443550) starting on 2022-06-01 and ending on 2026-06-01 with a cliff date of 2023-11-23, if this executive proposal passes.

 ### Recognized Delegate Compensation